andrewchambers/orderly/man/orderly.1.md

 ### ORDERLY\_ACTION

-One of RUN, WAIT\_STARTED, CHECK, SHUTDOWN, CLEANUP depending on which action **orderly** is requesting.
+One of START_COMPLETE, FAILURE, RUN, WAIT\_STARTED, CHECK, SHUTDOWN, CLEANUP depending on which action **orderly** is requesting.

 ### ORDERLY\_RUN\_PID